CartoDB/CARTO-for-Qlik/README.md

 ### Measure

-_CartoDB for Qlik_ can make use of 1 measure, depending on the type of map.
+_CARTO for Qlik_ can make use of 1 measure, depending on the type of map.

 * For a category map, this measure defines the data column that will be used to categorize the map.
 This measure shouldn't be aggregated.